Saudi Bourse Leads Gulf Rally As Oil Prices Recover - UrduPoint

 Saudi Bourse Leads Gulf Rally As Oil Prices Recover

-Stock markets in the energy-rich Gulf states made a strong rebound in opening trade Tuesday, led by the Saudi bourse which jumped 5.6 percent, as oil prices bounced after heavy losses
+Stock markets in the energy-rich Gulf states made a strong rebound on Tuesday, led by the Saudi bourse, which jumped 7.1 percent, as oil prices bounced after heavy losses

-Dubai, (UrduPoint / Pakistan Point News - 10th Mar, 2020 ) :Stock markets in the energy-rich Gulf states made a strong rebound in opening trade Tuesday, led by the Saudi bourse which jumped 5.6 percent, as oil prices bounced after heavy losses.
+Dubai, (UrduPoint / Pakistan Point News - 10th Mar, 2020 ) :Stock markets in the energy-rich Gulf states made a strong rebound on Tuesday, led by the Saudi bourse, which jumped 7.1 percent, as oil prices bounced after heavy losses.

-Energy giant Aramco, which dominates the Saudi Tadawul market, gained 5.5 percent after a series of sessions in the red where it tumbled below the price where it listed last December.
+Energy giant Aramco, which dominates the Saudi Tadawul market, surged 9.9 percent after a series of sessions in the red where it tumbled below December's listing price.

+The sharp rise of Aramco, the world's biggest listed firm, came after the oil producer announced it will boost output by some 2.5 million barrels per day to 12.3 million bpd in April, escalating a price war with Russia.

-Dubai Financial Market surged 5.5 percent while its sister Abu Dhabi market rose 4.2 percent, partly reversing steep declines.
+Dubai Financial Market surged 7.3 percent at close while its sister Abu Dhabi market rose advanced 5.5 percent, partly reversing steep declines in the past two days.

-Boursa Kuwait, where trading on its premier index was suspended for two days due to huge losses, rallied 6.6 percent and the Qatar stock market rose 3.0 percent.
+Boursa Kuwait, where trading on its premier index was suspended for two days due to huge losses, rallied 6.6 percent but relinquished all the gains to end the day flat.
+Qatar stock market finished up 3.3 percent.

 The small bourses of Bahrain and Oman rose 1.2 percent and 0.2 percent respectively.